-From Table VIII it can be seen that the internal noise levels measured are in line with those taken on the other side of the river at Prices Court, as were the number of Exceedances of the Local Planning Condition of, 81 dBA (Max) criteria.
-The levels measured when compared to BS 8233:2014 were well in excess of the 35 dBA levels for day time rest in bedrooms.
+From Table VIII it can be seen that the internal noise levels measured are in line with those taken on the other side of the river at Prices Court, as were the number of Exceedances The levels measured when compared to BS 8233:2014 were well in excess of the 35 dBA levels for day time rest in bedrooms.

 4.3.
 Kensington and Chelsea Results